 Wright State University-Miami Valley College of Nursing and Health recognizes the importance of health in the entire school community including children, staff, parents, and families.
-The program at Wright State University was developed to meet the needs of registered nurses to be licensed as school nurses by the Ohio Department of Education.
+The School Nurse Certificate program at Wright State University was developed to meet the needs of registered nurses to become licensed as a school nurse by the Ohio Department of Education.
 For more information about the practice of School Nursing you can go to http://www.nasn.org or http://www.oasn.org

 The two semester School Nurse Certificate program is offered in an intensive online format and starts during the summer semester.
 Classes use a variety of learning technologies to deliver lectures, provide discussions, and offer simultaneous online seminars to meet the needs of an adult learner.
 At the end of this program, students will meet the requirements to be eligible to apply to the Ohio Department of Education for a School Nurse Professional Pupil Services license.
 Students must be accepted by the Graduate School and the College of Nursing and Health.

 To be eligible to apply to this certificate program, applicants must meet the following criteria: